MariamAtef226/vdocipher-webapp-integration-spring-boot-code/README.md

 ##  :beginner: About
 The repository includes a simple demo implementation for the functions of video upload and preview client-side App using Spring Boot framework.
-The server-side app includesjs.
-The app presents an acceeptable UI for the dropzone element to begin with, in addition to coverage of most of the possible events and cases (such as: upload cancellation, exceeding maximum limit of uploads, success of upload and errors).
-The app communicates mainly with the server-side app endpoints, except for the physical process of video upload where it uploads it directly to the provided VdoCipher account that has been dedcued from response of some endpoints from the server-side app.
+The server-side app includes 4 endpoints:
+- getCredentials: to return video credentials to upload at client-side.
+- deleteVideo: to delete video by its id.
+- addVideoToDatabase: to add video's id and status in our database when upload is successful.
+- getOtp: to return otp and playback info for a given videoID to play at client-side.
+_PS: The app doesn't include any authorization or authentication for simplicity, since this project is just a demo for VdoCipher integration with Spring Boot to guide you_

 ## :notebook: Pre-Requisites
 - VdoCipher Account